One of the best day trips from Rome is to Veio, the last Etruscan city that surrendered to the new conquerors’ fury, Rome’s “last big enemy”.

 The unwillingness to devote resources to preserve the Etruscan remains as well as the Roman ones, seemingly in a denying sort of way, almost seems an effort to show that in Italy there was nothing before the Roman Empire.

 I’ve always been very fascinated by civilizations that despite not leaving much to posterity still manage to stand out and make their presence heard after such a long time.
 I would have loved to see more of Etruria in Veio, but probably it was only the beginning of a new journey.
-In fact, next time I’ll go to Rome I’ll make sure I’ll visit Cerveteri and Tarquinia, widely known as the bext kept traces of this ancient population that has also had productive exchanges with Sardinia’s native nuragic civilization.
+In fact, next time I’ll go to Rome I’ll make sure I’ll visit Cerveteri and Tarquinia, widely known as the best kept traces of this ancient population that has also had productive exchanges with Sardinia’s native Nuragic civilization.

-I’ll also make sure to update with my new findings as I’m completely drawn to explore these lost civilizations almost in a stubborn attempt to track a reconnection with the human beings occupying Italy thousands of years before me.
+I’ll also make sure to update with my new findings as I’m completely drawn to exploring these lost civilizations almost in a stubborn attempt to track a reconnection with the human beings occupying Italy thousands of years before me.